Unique-AG/terraform-modules/modules/azure-storage-account/README.md

     + Reader of the subscription
     + Access to the [Key Vault where the Customer-Managed Key is stored](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account_customer_managed_key#key_vault_id-1) in case one is used
     + Contributor of the resource group
+- Read [Blob Storage feature support in Azure Storage accounts](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-feature-support-in-storage-accounts) to understand which combinations of values make sense and are supported

 ## [Examples](./examples)